diCharles/chs_chs_proyecto_embebidos1/README.md

-# chs_chs_proyecto_embebidos1
+# UART_t10_embebidos_chs_chs
-implementation of a movile phone with the kinetis k64
+implementation of UART in kinetis k64 and teraterm console